igorkunovski/HW-Java/README.md

 **Ex1 (mandatory)**

 **Task:** The sql query string "select * from students where" is given.
-Build the WHERE part of this query using StringBuilder.
-The data for filtering is given below as a json string.
+Build the WHERE part of this query using tringBuilder.The data for filtering is given below as a json string.
 If the value is null, then the parameter should not be included in the request.
 Filtering parameters: {"name":"Ivanov", "country":"Russia", "city":"Moscow", "age":"null"}